KeroMichelle/KeroMichelle.github.io/about.md

 Hi!
 I'm a <b><olive>student game dev</olive></b> attending the USC School of Cinematic Arts.

-&emsp;BA in Interactive Media & Game Design (2018 - 2022)<br>&emsp;Minors in Project Management, Video Game Programming
+&emsp;BA in Interactive Media & Game Design (2018 - 2022)
+&emsp;Minors in Project Management, Video Game Programming

 As a <b><orange>producer</orange></b>, I craft collaborative work environments.
 I aim to empower my teammates with the resources and direction needed to overcome challenges and take creative ownership.